-Cognitive Neuroscience of Meditation (spring 2018)
+Cognitive Neuroscience of Meditation (spring 2019)

 Sara Lazar / Medical School / email@example.com

-Mind, Brain, and Behavior 980S, Mondays 4-6 p.m., William James B4 (basement seminar room)
+Mind, Brain, and Behavior 980S, Mondays 6-8 p.m.

 4 units of course credit, divisional distribution Sciences and Engineering/Applied Sciences, course ID 207901, class # 17124

 Buddhist philosophy describes a model of how the mind works, as well as a method, mindfulness meditation, that can be used as a tool to transform consciousness and reduce mental distress.
 Neuroscientists have begun to study the impact of meditation on brain structure and function, often using Buddhist philosophy to guide their hypotheses.
 We will review and discuss how the science relates to Buddhist philosophy, using the four foundations of mindfulness as the primary framework.
 We will also compare and contrast the Buddhist model with modern scientific models of how conscious experience is created in the brain, in order to gain a more nuanced understanding of consciousness that integrates philosophy, neuroscience, and personal experience.
 No prior knowledge of Buddhism is required.
 The course will be a mixture of lecture, discussion of two primary scientific articles that are assigned each week, and formal powerpoint presentations by students.
 Students will write a final paper on a topic of their choice that is relevant to the themes of the course.